Multi-Talking (no, that's not a typo) with Genaver!

 This is suitable mainly for conferences about kluges, hacks, jury-rigging, workarounds, silliness, and so forth, such as GambiConf.dev, !!Con, or SIGBOVIK.
 But, it could be useful for other conferences, just to show some of the fun things you can do with JavaScript.

-Main Agenda: - Why I needed something like this - How I came to this implementation - Walkthrough of the code - Demo: string equality matches (as human and programming languages), numerical order matches (as time), and variables
+Main Agenda: - Why I needed something like this - Other possible uses, like temporarily omitting JS libs that soak up resources, inserting a child’s name in a “letter from Santa”, etc. - How I came to this implementation - Walkthrough of the code - Demo: string equality matches (as human and programming languages), numerical order matches (as time), and variables

 I have done this at one conference so far, GambiConf 2023 in São Paulo.
 The video is at https://www.youtube.com/watch?v=CJtFPdvBcj8 – but it’s in Portuguese. :-) (I could certainly translate it to English, or even French, with a bit more lead time.)